UCSC-CSE299A/ot-send/README.md

 and navigate to:
 ```
-CSE 299A OpenThread Sender → Enable the LED to flash whenever a packet is sent
+CSE 299A OpenThread Sender → Set the 802.15.4 TX power used by OpenThread
 ```

-to turn on the LED.
+to enter the TX Power (in dBm) that you would like to use.

 ## Enabling Automatic Start